-When they dropped their documentary in 2006, there was only one shop in Frace that sold hang drums.
+When they dropped their documentary in 2006, there was only one shop in Frace that sold these instruments.
 According to the documentary, only 80 hand pans were made a year at that time.
 The demand was and still is large since there are so few places to buy them in person.

 PANArt introduced a policy wherein potential customers had to submit a hand-written letter as to why they wanted to buy a hang from them.
 Talk about a ridiculous policy for business.
 Those who visited the workshop without an invitation were simply sent home without welcome.

 Since “the Hang” is copyrighted by PANArt, companies had to get a little creative.
 The term handpan, is born, along with other terms like spacedrum, hang drum, and tongue drum.

 I understand the need to trademark a specific instrument name, like the malletKat, but isn’t it better to give up the generic name of the instrument for the greater good.

 Top line makers still have waiting lists

-Orders for hang drums are still sometimes pushed back for months or even years.
+Orders for the instruments are still sometimes pushed back for months or even years.
 Second-hand sales are very common.
 The demand for these unique instruments is still very high.

-PANArt controversy between Felix and Dr. Anthony Achong
+PANArt Controversy Between Felix and Dr. Anthony Achong

 On Dr. Anthony Achong’s blog, he claims that the documentary shot for PANArt on the hang is filled with propaganda and is a dissemination of lies.

-Later on in the article, I’ll talk more in depth about the proper terminology but for now, we can all agree that these instruments are in the percussion family.
-Hopefully we can all get along. :)
+Later on in the article, I’ll talk more in-depth about the proper terminology but for now, we can all agree that these instruments are in the percussion family.
+Hopefully, we can all get along. :)

-Later on in the blog post, Achong focuses on a statement that Michael Paschko made in a different blog reply.
+Later on, in the blog post, Achong focuses on a statement that Michael Paschko made in a different blog reply.
 Paschko makes a claim that…

 Trinidad doesn’t play the Pan with the hands.
 In the whole world people are seldom playing with the hands on iron or steel.

 In the early days of Pan playing in Trinidad, many musicians played Pans with their bare hands or wrapped their hands with cloth.

 For example, by adding a mute to a trumpet, does that create a new instrument or just a different sound?
 While the argument is subjective, it is very convincing.

 So, whether or not you believe the hangpan is an actual instrument or just a modified steel pan is truly your call.
-I’m in the it sounds good and I’m cool with whatever it’s called camp.
+I’m in the “it sounds good and I’m cool with whatever it’s called” camp.

-For the purposes of this article, I have chosen to use the term hang drum, as more people are familiar with it verbally and are more likely to find the article rather than just saying hang or handpan.
+For the purposes of this article, I have chosen to also use the term hang drum, as more people are familiar with it verbally and are more likely to find the article rather than just saying hang or handpan.

 Technically, the instrument should be called handpan.
-This controversy is similar to that of called a steel pan a steel drum.
+This controversy is similar to that of calling a steel pan a steel drum.